Industry-led SME Digital Adoption Taskforce release final report with UK Government response

 techUK are delighted to be a part of the SME Digital Adoption Taskforce and to see the publication the final report.
 View the final report here.

-techUK SME Digital Adoption campaign
+techUK's SME Digital Adoption campaign

-On behalf of our members, we have long called for better government support for SMEs digital adoption.
-In September 2023, techUK released our ‘Small Enterprises, Big Impact’ report, working with techUK members including Sage, Xero and Intuit, along with our SMEs to bring this together.
-This report provided a 12-month roadmap for the Government to incentivise SME digital adoption.
+In September 2023, techUK released ‘Small Enterprises, Big Impact’ - a report developed with our members Intuit, Xero, Sage, along with our SMEs, to provide a 12-month government roadmap for incentivising SME digital adoption.
 Key areas of focus included:

-• Co-ordinating a cross-departmental and industry led Forum and appoint a Minister responsible for digitisation across the economy.
+Co-ordinating a cross-departmental and industry led Forum and appoint a Minister responsible for digitisation across the economy.

-• Delivering a comprehensive digital adoption plan with clearly defined targets by 2030, focusing on the right underpinning infrastructure, regulation and skills needed to succeed.
+Delivering a comprehensive digital adoption plan with clearly defined targets by 2030, focusing on the right underpinning infrastructure, regulation and skills needed to succeed.

-• Expanding the Made Smarter Adoption programme to all sectors of the economy.
+Expanding the Made Smarter Adoption programme to all sectors of the economy.

-During this campaign, we were pleased to bring together key stakeholders including Chair of the SME digital adoption taskforce Phil Smith CBE and many of the SME Digital Adoption Taskforce members (catch-up on the Small Enterprises, Big Impact report release here).
-Following this, techUK were pleased to have been asked to join the Department for Business and Trade’s SME Digital Adoption Taskforce.
+During this campaign, we were pleased to bring together key stakeholders including Chair of the SME digital adoption taskforce Phil Smith CBE and many of the SME Digital Adoption Taskforce members (catch-up on the Small Enterprises, Big Impact report release here), to discuss what actions can be taken over the course of the next 12 months.

-techUK and the SME Digital Adoption Taskforce
+techUK and the Industry-Led SME Digital Adoption Taskforce

 Over the past year, techUK have worked with others on the Taskforce and our SME members to understand exactly what the UK Government, and industry should do - looking across the financial incentives, skills needs and regulatory levers needed to drive adoption.
 We fed into the government’s Tech Adoption Review and supported the development of the Taskforce’s interim (accessible here) and final report.